farirpgs/fari-games/data/game-documents/fari-games/charge-rpg.md

 > - On a **partial success**, mixed results.
 > - On a **bad outcome**, bad results.

-# Team Work| Mechanics
+# Team Work | Mechanics

 [![Image by KELLEPICS from pixabay.com](https://gyazo.com/3cdd5a6bc018b408a461740f0f4451a1.png)](https://pixabay.com/photos/fantasy-moon-people-night-dream-6203763/)

 **_It's dangerous to go alone, take this!_**

 There are multiple ways player characters can help each other in Charge.
-They could **Assist** each other, **Take the Lead** on an action, or perhaps **Protect** another PC from danger.
+They could **assist** each other, **take the lead** on an action, or perhaps **protect** another PC from danger.

-### Assist
+## Assist

-**_I can't reach it, can you give me a boost?_**

-When you `Assist`, you help another player who's making an action roll.
-Describe what your character does to help. **Consume `1 charge`** and give them an additional `+1d6` for their roll.
+When you `assist`, you help another player who's making an action roll.
+Describe what your character does to help.

+> **Consume `-1 momentum`**, and give them an additional `+1d6` for their roll.
+>
+> ---
+>
+> _I can't reach it, can you give me a boost?_

 Be warned that, by doing this, you are also exposing yourself to possible consequences that this roll might end up creating.

-### **Take the Lead**
+## **Take the Lead**

-**_It's fine, I know the way.
-Just follow me, but don't make a sound, or you'll wake it up._**

-When you take the lead, you coordinate multiple members of the group to tackle a problem together.
+When you `take the lead`, you coordinate multiple members of the group to tackle a problem together.
 Describe how your character is leading the group.

-Each player character who's involved makes an **action roll**.
+> Each player character who's involved makes an **action roll**.
 The team counts the **single best result** as the final result.
+>

-However, the character leading the group action consumes `-1 momentum` for each PC that rolled **1-3** as their best result.
-It's tough covering for everyone!
+> The character leading the group action consumes `-1 momentum` for each PC that rolled **1-3** as their best result.
+>
+> ---
+>
+> _It's fine, I know the way.
+Just follow me.
+But don't make a sound, or you'll wake it up._

 **The group action result covers everyone who rolled.** If you don't roll, your character doesn't get the effects of the action.

-### Protect
+## Protect

-**_Get behind my shield!_**

-You step in to confront a consequence that one of your teammates would otherwise face. **You suffer it instead of them.
-You may roll to resist it as normal.** Simply describe how you intervene.
+You step in to confront a consequence that one of your teammates would otherwise face.
+Describe how you intervene.

+> **You suffer the consequence instead of them.
+You may roll to resist it as normal.**
+>
+> ---
+>
+> _Get behind my shield!_

-### Set up
+## Set up

-**_First I'll distract them.
-Then you gotta make a run for it.
-OK?_**

 When you perform a setup action, you have an indirect effect on an obstacle.
 If your action has its intended result, any member of the team who follows through on your maneuver gets `+1 effect` level or `improved position` for their roll.

 You choose the benefit, based on the nature of your setup action.

+> **Make an action roll to improve the effect rating of a future action roll.**
+>
+> ---
+>
+> _First I'll distract them.
+Then you gotta make a run for it.
+OK?_

 This is a good way to contribute to an operation when you don't have a good rating in the action at hand.
 A clever setup action lets you help the team indirectly.
 Multiple follow-up actions may take advantage of your setup (including someone leading a group action) as long as it makes sense in the fiction.

-> #### From Zero to Limited
+### From Zero to Limited

->
-> Since a setup action can increase the effect of follow-up actions, it's also useful when the team is facing very tough opposition.
+Since a setup action can increase the effect of follow-up actions, it's also useful when the team is facing very tough opposition.

->
-> Even if the PCs are reduced to `zero effect` due to disadvantages in a situation, the setup action provides a bonus that allows for `limited effect`.
+Even if the PCs are reduced to `zero effect` due to disadvantages in a situation, the setup action provides a bonus that allows for `limited effect`.

->
-> This gives them a fighting chance.
+This gives them a fighting chance.

 # Clocks| Mechanics

 [![Image by KELLEPICS from pixabay.com](https://gyazo.com/8aeb209f8442ddf2ed9dab425bd9b603.png)](https://pixabay.com/photos/cave-fantastic-light-nature-6481713/)

-A `Clock` is a circle **divided into 4, 6, or 8 segments**.
+A `clock` is a circle **divided into 4, 6, or 8 segments**.
 Draw a clock when you need to track an ongoing effort against an obstacle that cannot be resolved with a simple action roll.

 Sneaking into a restricted area?
 Make a clock to track the alert level of the patrolling guards.
 When the PCs suffer consequences from partial successes or missed rolls, fill in segments on the clock until the alarm is raised.